 - The engineer must register the boiler with the manufacturer within 30 days of installation.
 Afterwards, the homeowner or landlord will usually receive a letter confirming this.

 - The system must be powerflushed when the boiler is installed and commissioned.

 - The homeowner or landlord must have the boiler serviced annually by one of the manufacturer’s accredited installers.

 The UK government offers a boiler grant scheme under the Energy Company Obligation’s ‘Affordable Warmth scheme.
-The ECO was introduced in January 2013.
-Its purpose is to reduce fuel poverty by helping people on lower incomes to heat their home efficiently, and to reduce the country’s carbon emissions.
+The ECO was introduced in January 2013, and its purpose is to reduce fuel poverty.
+It does this by helping people on lower incomes to heat their home efficiently, and to reduce the country’s carbon emissions.
 The ECO also offers grants for wall cavity and loft insulation.

-Only homeowners and landlords may apply for the scheme; private tenants must ask their landlord to apply on their behalf.
+Only homeowners and landlords may apply for the scheme.
+Private tenants must ask their landlord to apply on their behalf.
 The scheme is not open to everyone – only those receiving certain state benefits are eligible.
-If the applicant does meet the eligibility criteria, then the boiler will be replaced like-for-like, e.g. a heat-only boiler with a heat-only boiler, a combi for a combi, and so on.
+If the applicant does meet the eligibility criteria, then the boiler will be replaced like-for-like.
+For example, a heat-only boiler for a heat-only boiler, a combi for a combi, and so on.
 Upgrading to an A-rated, modern condensing combi boiler from e.g. a G-rated, non-condensing appliance will typically cut fuel bills by £200 – £300 per year.

-Due to government cuts, the ECO may not be able to cover 100% of the costs, and may instead subsidise a boiler with the applicant expected to contribute the rest.
-The current ECO scheme will come to an end on 30 September 2018, and a new one will subsequently introduced under the same name.
+Due to government cuts, the ECO may not be able to cover 100% of the costs.
+Instead, it may subsidise a boiler.
+The applicant will then have to cover the rest.